biasedbit/BBHTTP/README.md

 * Use curl's multi handles
 * *Your bright idea here*

-For a comprehensive list, be sure to visit the [Roadmap](https://github.com/brunodecarvalho/BBHotpotato/wiki/Roadmap) wiki page.
+For a comprehensive list, be sure to visit the [Roadmap](https://github.com/brunodecarvalho/BBHTTP/wiki/Roadmap) wiki page.

 ## Why?

 You mean other than its sleek API or the fact that it uses libcurl underneath?

-Well, unlike `NSURLConnection` and, consequently, any lib that relies on it, hotpotato...
+Well, unlike `NSURLConnection` and, consequently, any lib that relies on it, BBHTTP...

 * is strictly compliant with [section 8.2.3](http://tools.ietf.org/html/rfc2616#section-8.2.3) of RFC 2616, a.k.a. the misbeloved `Expect: 100-Continue` header;
 * can receive server error responses midway through upload &mdash; as opposed to continuing to pump data into socket eden, and eventually reporting connection timeout instead of the actual error response sent by the server.